Presumption of Constitutionality

 Pre-1938 Statutes

 The courts have indicated on a number of occasions that pre-1938 statutes do not enjoy the presumption of constitutionality.
-It is arguable in respect of laws passed by the Irish Free State Oireachtas that they intended to comply with the 1922 Constitution.
+It is arguable in respect of laws passed by the Irish Free State Oireachtas that they were intended to comply with the 1922 Constitution.

-Many of the protections were in similar terms to those in the 1937 Constitution,.
-A number of cases indicate that where practical to do so, deference or the benefit of the doubt should be accorded to pre-1938 law.
+Many of the protections were in similar terms to those in the 1937 Constitution.
+A number of cases indicate that, where practical to do so, deference or the benefit of the doubt should be accorded to pre-1938 law.

 Literal Meanings

 Constitutions are said to be living documents.
 Accordingly, interpretations in other areas do not carry the same weight as may apply to the interpretation of a statute.
-Fundamental rights evolve in line with society and changing value.
+Fundamental rights evolve in line with society and changing values.

 Harmonious Interpretation